Clara Winnicki

-Clara Winnicki (10 November 1880 – c.
-1935/1938) became Switzerland's first qualified female pharmacist in 1905, and went on to open and operate a succession of pharmacies.
+Clara Winnicki (10 November 1880 – 6.
+May 1941) became Switzerland's first qualified female pharmacist in 1905, and went on to open and operate a succession of pharmacies.
 Commercial success eluded her, however.
 By 2018 the profession had become highly feminised: more than two thirds of Switzerland's qualified pharmacists were female; but there are indications that during the early decades of the twentieth century her gender placed Clara Winnicki at a professional disadvantage.
 In 1925 she married a Swiss-based German pharmacist who was not permitted to practice his profession in Switzerland.
 As a result of marrying a foreign man Clara Winnicki lost her citizen's rights as a Swiss citizen.
 In 1933 the couple were expelled across the frontier into Germany, having been identified by the authorities as "foreigners without means of support".

 Life

 Provenance and early years

 Clara Emma Winnicki was born in Bern.
 Leopold Winnicki, her father, was an engineer who had arrived from Poland as an immigrant, and then acquired Swiss citizenship through the legal process of naturalization.
 Her mother, born Carolina Emma Elisabeth Sulser, was a secondary school teacher from Bern.
 Clara Winnicki had four siblings.
 She became one of the first girls to attend a Gymnasium (school with an academic focus) in Bern.
 It was only in 1894 that public secondary schools in Bern had started to accept female students.
 By the time she passed her Matura (school final exams) in 1899 Clara Winnicki was one of just two girls left in her class at the Bern Literary Gymnasium ("Berner Literatur-Gymnasium'").
 The other one was Ida Hoff, who also achieved subsequent feminist notability, becoming a pioneering physician.